containers/podlet/README.md

 ### In a Container

-While podlet can be used as-is in a container, passing the command to it; if you want to utilize some of the write-to-file functionality, or create quadlet files from compose files, additional volumes may need to be attached.
+While Podlet can be used as-is in a container, passing the command to it; if you want to utilize some of the write-to-file functionality, or create Quadlet files from compose files, additional volumes may need to be attached.

-An example of a generic podman command that runs the most up-to-date version of podlet with the current directory and user's quadlet directory attached to the container would be:
+An example of a generic Podman command that runs the most up-to-date version of Podlet with the current directory and user's Quadlet directory attached to the container would be:

 `podman run --rm --userns keep-id -e HOME -e XDG_CONFIG_HOME --user $(id -u) -v "$PWD":"$PWD" -v "$HOME/.config/containers/systemd/":"$HOME/.config/containers/systemd/" -w "$PWD" --security-opt label=disable --pull=newer ghcr.io/containers/podlet`

 Please note that `--security-opt label=disable` may be required for systems with SELinux.
 If your system does not use SELinux, the option is not needed.
 Podman recommends disabling SELinux separation when mounting system files and directories to containers.
 See the note at the end of the "Labeling Volume Mounts" section in the `podman run --volume` [documentation](https://docs.podman.io/en/stable/markdown/podman-run.1.html#volume-v-source-volume-host-dir-container-dir-options).

-Alternatively, if you just want podlet to read a specific compose file you can use:
+Alternatively, if you just want Podlet to read a specific compose file you can use:

 `podman run --rm -v ./compose.yaml:/compose.yaml:Z ghcr.io/containers/podlet compose /compose.yaml`

 ## Cautions

-Podlet is primarily a tool for helping to get started with podman systemd units, aka quadlet files.
-It is not meant to be an end-all solution for creating and maintaining quadlet files.
-Files created with podlet should always be reviewed before starting the unit.
+Podlet is primarily a tool for helping to get started with Podman systemd units, aka Quadlet files.
+It is not meant to be an end-all solution for creating and maintaining Quadlet files.
+Files created with Podlet should always be reviewed before starting the unit.

-Podlet is not (yet) a validator for podman commands.
-Some podman options are incompatible with each other and most options require specific formatting and/or only accept certain values.
-However, a few options are fully parsed and validated in order to facilitate creating the quadlet file.
+Podlet is not (yet) a validator for Podman commands.
+Some Podman options are incompatible with each other and most options require specific formatting and/or only accept certain values.
+However, a few options are fully parsed and validated in order to facilitate creating the Quadlet file.

 ## Contribution